Goodvibesmila/Grey-Clay/readme.md

 3. Paste ENV. -file in server-folder.
 (Given on it´s learning)

-4. Open two terminals and write: cd server (in one of the). cd client, then cd vite-project (in the other one).
+4. Open two terminals and write: cd server (in one of the terminals). cd client/vite-project ( in the other terminal).

 5. Write in both terminals:
 npm install

+6.
 and then:
 npm run dev (To run the project).